-Datastream has a lot in common with CSP module.
+Datastream has a lot in common with the CSP module.

 Although they both were designed for I/O processing, there are several important distinctions: